QubesOS/qubes-doc/privacy/whonix-customize.md

 When running the command to get a list of current kernel parameters again (just hit the arrow up key twice, so you don't have to type the command again).

+For Qubes version 3

 ~~~
 qvm-prefs -l whonix-gw kernelopts #For releases of version 3
 ~~~

+For Qubes version 4

 ~~~
 qvm-prefs -g whonix-gw kernelopts #For releases of version 4